3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 ## Group Breakouts (50 minutes)

-Breakout into groups of 4... each group will have 20 minutes to prepare a short explanation / demo of their assigned topic.
+Each group will have 20 minutes to prepare a short explanation / demo of their assigned topic.
 Your demos should take **no longer than 5 minutes**.
+Explore the next topic if you finish yours.

 | Group | Topic                                              |
 |-------|----------------------------------------------------|